YNTP-100: A Benchmark for Your Next Token Prediction with 100 People: YNTP-100 Benchmark

-We define the personalized response generation task as \textbf{Your Next Token Prediction}—given an incoming message from others, the goal is to predict how a specific user would respond, in both content and style.
+We define YNTP) as a personalized response generation task: given an incoming message $x$, the objective is to predict how a specific user $u$ would respond at the token level.

-\paragraph{Task Formulation.} Let $x$ denote an incoming message or dialogue context, and $y^u = (y^u_1, \dots, y^u_m)$ represent the actual response written by user $u$.
-The model aims to generate a personalized response $\hat{y}^u = (\hat{y}^u_1, \dots, \hat{y}^u_m)$ conditioned on both the input message and the user’s background information $U^u$, which includes profile features $p^u$ (e.g., personality, preference) and historical dialogue $H^u$:
+Let $y^u = (y^u_1, \dots, y^u_m)$ denote the response written by user $u$.
+The model generates a personalized response $\hat{y}^u$ conditioned on the input message and user context $U^u$, which consists of optional profile information $p^u$ and interaction history $H^u$: